 When the drizzling rain began, Bapak made the decision to start the motor.
 I knew the situation was getting desperate.
 We raced toward shore with the sail still erect and flapping madly.
 With the combination of the two, we were even more out of control than before.
 I scanned around the boat trying to decide what was not tied down and would still be floating when the craft went under.

 I tightened the seal on my dry bag — hence the lack of pictures during the chaos — and prepared for the worst.
 I guess I wouldn’t make a very good combat photographer.
+There was simply no way I could hold onto my camera and do the work to keep us upright.

 I also realized that Indonesia apparently really wants to drown me.
 I had already narrowly escaped one drowning just months earlier while surfing in Bali!